marquesarthur/cronicas-rpg/class_paladin_saint.md

 ## Relentless Blade

+A serene sense of lucidity eases the minds of the Paladin, giving them the freedom to focus on individual tasks despite the chaos and distractions of battle.
+This sense of tranquility allows the Paladin to strike calculated and devastating blows.

 Beginning at **15th level**, you can use your Channel Divinity twice between rests.
 In addition to any other benefits your channel divinity provides, when you score a critical hit with the weapon or use your Divine Smite feature, you can make one extra melee weapon attack as a bonus action.
 This feature synergizes with your sword saint spells, e.g., if you cast Judgment Blade and smite as part of the attack, you can make one extra attack as a bonus action.